 Hammer King do this shredding thing all over the record.

 In other words, Poseidon Will Carry Us Home is full of them tracks with a somewhat simple or simplistic song structure.
 And to spiff stuff up the band add a solo here and there.
 A tried and true way to gain at least some traction on fanboy’s slippery underground.

 And I am not sure what is wrong with this mix that mastering could not fix.
 Titan Fox V‘s vocals just don’t shine enough to be exciting, and this is a real pity.
 We’re not asking to scream bloody metal murder like Ms. Slayes or Hayes – whatever her name.
 But a bit more juice and precision would have done that record a world of good.
 Add to that the somewhat listless drumming performance, and you about get the picture.

 On the upside…

-The need for speed truly shines by the second half of Poseidon Will Carry Us Home.
+The need for speed truly shines in the second half of Poseidon Will Carry Us Home.
 At a point where a lot of records of other bands kinda wind down, this band actions the kick-down.
 From solemnly galloping Heavy Metal to full speed, thrashy Power Metal, all is there.
 You’ll also find much more substance once the tracklist starts to wind down.

 In the end, Hammer King delivered a juicy piece of real metal in a genre that seriously lacks new blood.
-Poseidon Will Carry Us Home gorges with long gone metal delights, in recognition of staple icons like Iron Maiden and Judas Priest.
+Poseidon Will Carry Us Home gorges with long-gone metal delights, in recognition of staple icons like Iron Maiden and Judas Priest.
 Yet, this time they added a mighty dose of Power Metal to the mix.
-The result is a thoroughly enjoyable Heavy and Power Metal record that we don’t find too often these days.
+And whilst its inconsistencies constantly pull the quality down, the result is nonetheless an enjoyable Heavy and Power Metal record that we don’t find too often these days.